dvnshshrma/joke-writing-app/README.md

 4. Click **"Edit Joke"** to continue editing with all previous comments and revisions intact
 5. Delete jokes using the × button on any joke tab

+### One Liners

+1. Click **"One Liners"** from the Joke Writing section
+2. Write quick one-liner jokes in a simple text editor
+3. Save as draft or finalize
+4. View all saved one-liners with filtering options (All, Drafts, Final)
+5. Edit or delete existing one-liners

+### Performance Analysis

+1. Navigate to **"Analyse your sets"** from the homepage
+2. Choose between **"New Analysis"** or **"View Old Analyses"** tabs
+3. For new analysis:
+   - Select a finalized set to analyze
+   - Upload an audio file (MP3, WAV, M4A, OGG)
+   - Optionally exclude start and end applause for more accurate metrics
+   - Click "Analyze Set" to process
+4. View results:
+   - Category (Good/Average/Bad)
+   - Laughs per minute
+   - Average laughs per joke
+   - Timeline graph showing laughs throughout the set
+   - Per-joke metrics with visual bars
+5. View old analyses:
+   - Browse all previous analyses
+   - Click any analysis to see summary
+   - Click "View Full Analysis" to see complete results
+   - Delete analyses you no longer need

 ### Data Storage

-All jokes and sets are saved in **Supabase** (PostgreSQL cloud database), ensuring your data persists across sessions and devices:
+All jokes, sets, and analyses are saved in **Supabase** (PostgreSQL cloud database), ensuring your data persists across sessions and devices:
 - Joke content (header, sections with contexts and punchlines)
+- One-liners
 - Draft/final status
 - Comments per line
 - Strike-through markings
 - Replacement texts
-- Sets with selected jokes
+- Sets with selected jokes, transitions, and ordering
+- Analysis results with metrics, timelines, and categories
 - Timestamps (created and updated)

 See `SETUP.md` for database setup instructions.